aspecker/OTC-drug-tracker/README.md

     * Keep track of their OTC medication use, with easy access to information about those drugs
         * Profile page with two seperate data sets of active and historical medicnes taken
         * These medications to active or inactive, with data logged based on time of administration by user
-    * User will hahve ability to Search the open FDA api for a particular medicone with information about it *Brand Name
+    * User will hahve ability to Search the open FDA api for a particular medicone with information about it:

+         *Brand Name
          *Generic Name
          *NDC Number